ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 ## The Blazor Application

-`App` - normally defined in *App.razor* - is the root component in the Blazor RenderTree.
-It's common across Web Assembly and Server contexts.
+`App` is normally defined in *App.razor*.
+The same component is used in both Web Assembly and Server contexts.

-In the Web Assembly context the startup page contains an element placeholder:
+In Web Assembly context the SPA startup page contains an element placeholder Which gets replaced when `Program` starts in the Web Assembly context.

 ```html
 ....